harmya/grifter-or-pro/README.md

 Ever wondered if the stuff people put on their resume is actually true?

-Especially when they put coding projects that they say they made with grandiose descriptions?
+Especially when they put coding projects with grandiose descriptions?

 Well, lets find out.